hashicorp/nomad/website/source/docs/job-specification/check_restart.html.md

 task.
 In this case it will stop the task and then wait 10 seconds before starting it again.

-Once the task restarts Nomad waits the `grace` period again before starting to check the task's health.
+Once the task restarts Nomad waits the `grace_period` period again before starting to check the task's health.